Launch API(s) - Introduction

 2. Click the Settings icon in the top navigation panel.

-3. In the General tab, under Project Details, you will find the 24-character project UID.
+3. In the General tab, under Project Details, you find the 24-character project UID.

 How to Get Authtoken